 - Employees elected to state or municipal office must be given a leave of absence.
 See Political Activity.

 - Employers may not retaliate against employees exercising first amendment rights, or reporting unlawful activity.
 See First Amendment Rights and Whistleblower Rights.

 - Drug and alcohol testing is permitted under limited conditions, and must follow strict protocols.
 See Employee Drug and Alcohol Testing.

-- Employers must furnish non-smoking areas and can ban smoking throughout the entire workplace.
+- Employers may ban smoking throughout the entire workplace.
 See Smoking.